BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 - For pipes or directives in the template also the components **lifetime**

 All timing relates things in Angular are in an object-oriented style, very similar to hot observables.
-Subscription handling can be done declarative over completion operators.
+Subscription handling can be done declaratively over completion operators.
 The scheduling process can be controlled both over imperative or over operators and can influence the execution context of the next error or complete callback.

 We see that there are two different concepts combined that have completely different ways of dealing with timing.
-Angular already solved parts of this friction points but some of they are still left and we have to find the right spots to put our glue code and fix the problem.
+Angular already solved parts of this friction points but some of them are still left and we have to find the right spots to put our glue code and fix the problem.

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/angular-timeline__michael-hladky.png "Angular Timeline")